All articles

 How is this different from having QA manually walk through the journey?
 Speed, consistency, and cross-browser coverage.
 Manual QA takes hours and only covers one browser at a time.
 Automated tests run in minutes across four browsers and produce identical checks every time.
 Manual QA is still valuable for exploratory testing — but regression checks should be automated.

 Can I test accessibility with this?
 You can verify accessible behavior — keyboard navigation, visible focus states, screen-reader labels, WCAG-compliant color contrast.
-For a full accessibility audit, you'd pair this with a dedicated accessibility scanner, but for journey-level accessibility checks, it works well.
+For a full accessibility audit, pair this with a dedicated accessibility scanner.
+For journey-level accessibility checks, it works well.